Use the timeline below to navigate through our history.

 2012 saw the completion of a £3.2m terminal development, creating an additional 5,242 sq ft of security search accommodation.
 The enhanced area will be equipped with the latest in security screening technology to ensure that the customers pass though this stage of their journey as swiftly and comfortably as possible.

-In October 2012 Copenhagen Airports sold its stake in Newcastle Airport to AMP Capital.
+In October 2012 Copenhagen Airports sold its stake in Newcastle Airport to AMP Capital of Australia.